Heavy-lift ship

-A heavy-lift ship is a vessel designed to move very large loads that cannot be handled by normal ships.
-They are of two types:
+A heavy-lift ship is a vessel designed to move very large loads that cannot be transported by normal ships.

-Semi-submersible ships that take on water ballast to allow the load—usually another vessel—to be floated over the deck, whereupon the ballast is jettisoned and the ship's deck and cargo raised above the waterline.

-Project cargo ships that use at least one heavy-lift crane for handling heavy cargo and sufficient ballast to assure stability and sea-keeping properties.

 Description

 There are several types of heavy-lift ships:

 Semi-submersible ships

-Semi-submersible heavy-lift ships have a long and low well deck between a forward pilot house and an aft machinery space.
+Semi-submersible ships take on water to allow the load—usually another vessel—to be floated over the deck and raised above the waterline.
+Its ballast tanks are flooded to lower the well deck below the water's surface, allowing oil platforms, other vessels, or other floating cargo to be moved into position for loading (float-on/float-off).
+The tanks are then pumped out, and the well deck rises to bear the load.
+To balance the cargo, the tanks can be pumped out unevenly.
+They typically have a long and low well deck between a forward pilot house and an aft machinery space.
 In superficial appearance, it is somewhat similar to a dry bulk carrier or some forms of oil tanker.
-Its ballast tanks can be flooded to lower the well deck below the water's surface, allowing oil platforms, other vessels, or other floating cargo to be moved into position for loading (float-on/float-off).
-The tanks are then pumped out, and the well deck rises to shoulder the load.
-To balance the cargo, the various tanks can be pumped unevenly.

 Float-on/float off vessels transport oil drilling rigs.
 Such ships can carry the rigs from their construction site to a drilling site at roughly three to four times the speed of a self-deploying rig.
-Rapid deployment of the rig to the drilling site can translate into major savings.
+Rapid deployment of the rig to the drilling site can result in major savings.
 They also transport other out-sized cargo and yachts.